vsouza/awesome-ios/README.md

 * [Guise](https://github.com/prosumma/Guise) - An elegant, flexible, type-safe dependency resolution framework for Swift
 * [Weaver](https://github.com/scribd/Weaver) - A declarative, easy-to-use and safe Dependency Injection framework for Swift
 * [StoryboardBuilder](https://github.com/hiro-nagami/StoryboardBuilder) - Simple dependency injection for generating views from storyboard.
-* [Vaccine](https://github.com/zenangst/Vaccine) - Vaccine is a framework that aims to make your apps immune to recompile-decease.
 * [ViperServices](https://github.com/ladeiko/ViperServices) - Dependency injection container for iOS applications written in Swift.
 Each service can have boot and shutdown code.
 * [DITranquillity](https://github.com/ivlevAstef/DITranquillity) - Dependency injection framework for iOS applications written in clean Swift.